jasync-sql/jasync-sql/README.md

 ```

 See a full example at [jasync-mysql-example](https://github.com/jasync-sql/jasync-mysql-example) and [jasync-postgresql-example](https://github.com/jasync-sql/jasync-postgresql-example).
+More samples on the [samples dir](https://github.com/jasync-sql/jasync-sql/tree/master/samples).

-More info on the [wiki](https://github.com/jasync-sql/jasync-sql/wiki).
+For docs and info see the [wiki](https://github.com/jasync-sql/jasync-sql/wiki).

 ## Download